Troubleshooting the collectors

 |

-Could not establish a secure connection to your data.world instance | There is an issue preventing the collector from authenticating to data.world. | Check with your IT team to ensure there is no network configuration that may be blocking data.world.
-For instance, you may need to add data.world to the allow list on a proxy server. |
+Could not establish a secure connection to your data.world instance. | There is an issue preventing the collector from authenticating to data.world. | Check with your IT team to ensure there is no network configuration that may be blocking data.world.
+For instance, you may need to add data.world to the allow list on a proxy server.
+We also recommend using these tools to check network connections. |

-Collector could not establish a connection to a source technology using the provided base API URL. | There could be a network routing issue or connection issue from the collector to the source technology. | Run the following commands to check for network connections issues:
+Collector could not establish a connection to a source technology using the provided base API URL. | There could be a network routing issue or connection issue from the collector to the source technology. | We recommend using these tools to check for network connection issues. |

 Heap memory issues for collectors